Peeling the Banana (theater troupe): History

-Gary San Angel, the would-be founder of Peeling, participates in the “Everything You Ever Wanted To Know About Asian Men (But Didn’t Give Enough Of A Shit To Ask” workshop, which presented stereotypes of Asian American men to the broader community.
-San Angel’s experience eventually led him to create a writing/performance workshop for Asian American men that included around 20 men over a ten-week span.
+Gary San Angel, the would-be founder of Peeling, participates in the “Everything You Ever Wanted To Know About Asian Men (But Didn’t Give Enough Of A Shit To Ask” autobiographical writing and performing workshop in Santa Monica, CA. led by performance artist Dan Kwong, which deconstructed and contradicted stereotypes of Asian American men.
+San Angel’s experience eventually led him to create a writing/performance workshop in New York for Asian American men that included around 20 men over a ten-week span.